Department of Music

 Because we are committed to our local community, we offer an assortment of educational and culturally diverse programs and performances.
 This includes a comprehensive program of summer music camps, which welcome hundreds of students annually from Arkansas and the surrounding states.

 Students are admitted to the music program through an audition.
-Every year, the Department of Music and Theatre awards over $100,000 in scholarships to music majors, minors, and non-majors who participate in our ensembles.
+Every year, the Department of Music awards over $100,000 in scholarships to music majors, minors, and non-majors who participate in our ensembles.
 Click here to learn more about auditions.

 We look forward to seeing you at our events, hearing from you through our website, and welcoming you as the students who will help shape the future of the Department.